TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

         self.line, self.column = line, column
 ```

 As happened for the `Token` class, you can read the tests to understand how to use the class.
 Basically, however, the class can `load` an input text and extract the `current_line`, the `current_char`, and the `next_char`.
-You can also `skip` a given number of characters, `goto` a given position, extract the current `position` and read the `tail`, which is the remaining text from the current position on.
+You can also `skip` a given number of characters, `goto` a given position, extract the current `position` and read the `tail`, which is the remaining text from the current position to the end of the line.

 This class has not been optimized or designed to manage big files or continuous streams of text.
-This is perfectly fine for our current project, but be aware that for a real compiler you should implement something more powerful.
+This is perfectly fine for our current project, but be aware that for a real compiler you might want to implement something more powerful.

 ## CLI

-The third element we will need for the first part of the tutorial (that is, while we will deal with a simple calculator), is a Command Line Interface.
-For the moment, it just echoes any text you will input, and gracefully exit when we press Ctrl+D. There are and there will be no tests for the CLI.
+The third element I provide is a simple REPL ([Read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) that at the moment just echoes any text you will input and gracefully exit when we press Ctrl+D. There are and there will be no tests for the CLI.
 Testing endpoints like this is complex and not always worth the effort, as in this case.

 The command line can be run from the project main directory with